-If you consistently see that your MFE and MaxP are showing a good profit, but you fail to capitalize on a majority of these opportunities, then it might be time to rethink your exit strategy.
-Measure your MaxP on every trade and look for patterns in the data.
+If you consistently see that your MFE and MaxR are showing a good profit, but you fail to capitalize on a majority of these opportunities, then it might be time to rethink your exit strategy.
+Measure your MaxR on every trade and look for patterns in the data.

 Also consider splitting up your trades into two parts.
-You can target your smallest MaxP number to lock in some profits on the first position.
-Then target a bigger R-multiple to maximize your gains on the second position.
+You can target your smallest MaxR number to lock in some profits on the first position.
+Then target a bigger multiple of risk to maximize your gains on the second position.

 These simple stats can help you turn a breakeven strategy into a profitable one, and make an already profitable strategy even more profitable.

-Track your MaxP and find out if you're leaving money on the table.
+Track your MaxR and find out if you're leaving money on the table.